mpearmain/MarineSense/README.md

-# ForecastIQ
+# MarineSense

-ForecastIQ is a forecasting engine tailored to the maritime freight markets.
+MarineSense is a forecasting engine tailored to the maritime freight markets.
 By blending long-term macroeconomic insights with real-time operational signals, it provides a flexible, data-driven framework for anticipating both gradual shifts and sudden disruptions.
 Beyond standard forecasting, it supports scenario planning—including "black swan" events and integrates user / S.M.E feedback to continuously refine its models and